jiggneshhgohel/hello-world-imba/tutorial_readme.md

 That config tells Webpack several things:

-* the entry file of our frontend application is `src/frontend/client.imba` which should be compiled and output a bundle in `project_root/dist/client.js`
+* the entry file of our frontend application is `src/frontend/client.imba` which should be compiled and output a bundle in `project_root/dist/client.js`.
+Starting at the entry file webpack will merge all the code into one bundle file, here called `client.js` which would be generated in `project_root/dist` folder which is configured throug the `output` option as shown above.

 * we want to use the Imba loader `imba/loader`.
 Usually a loader is to be installed like other packages but in case of Imba in its recent versions it comes with its own Webpack loader.
 Please refer [here](https://www.npmjs.com/package/imba-loader) for more details.
 To know more about Webpack Loaders please refer [here](https://www.npmjs.com/package/webpack#loaders)

 * Imba loader loader shall only process `.imba` files

 Next to automate our server start step we update our `package.json` in following manner: